-Lane Workforce Partnership delivers Workforce Innovation and Opportunity Act (WIOA) youth/young adult services through a contractual agreement with Connected Lane County.
-These programs are designed to support individuals aged 14 to 24 in developing work readiness, academic proficiency, and occupational skills, enhancing their success during the transition from school to further education or employment.
+LWP also delivers Workforce Innovation and Opportunity Act (WIOA) youth and young adult services through a contract with Connected Lane County.
+These programs are designed to support individuals aged 14 to 24 develop academic proficiency, and occupational skills, enhancing their success in transitioning from school to further education or employment.

-In the 2022-2023 program year, Lane Workforce Partnership's contracted youth/young adult services positively impacted 281 individuals.
-Among the participants in our contracted programs:
+In the 2023-2024 program year, 281 youth and young adults benefited from services designed to enhance work readiness and occupational skills.
+Of the participants in our contracted programs: